ReptarAzar/reptarazar.github.io/_posts/2015-01-09-trove-profile.markdown

     </div>

     <div class="content-column">
-        The "before"

-        Research/Approach:
-        After reading a study from <a href="http://blog.ghost.org/ghost-onboarding/">Ghost</a> about updating profiles.
-And watching countless User Testing (link)videos.
-Researching the case studies of a few major brands updating their profiles (including <a href="https://blog.twitter.com/2015/designing-the-new-twitter-profiles">Twitter</a>), we went to work sketching and ideas.
-We made a few basic assumptions about what would be valuable to support on a profile and how to display the existing data we had on a user to support the second assumption about the what to include.
+        For this project we had a lot of usability testing results to work from.
+In addition to those videos I pulled in a study from <a href="http://blog.ghost.org/ghost-onboarding/">Ghost</a> about and a few case studies from other apps into the pool of research.
+We took a look at the wins and takeaways <a href="https://blog.twitter.com/2015/designing-the-new-twitter-profiles">Twitter</a> had building their profiles and we started sketching ideas.
+We made a few basic assumptions about what would be valuable to support on a profile.
+We then went about designing new fields the user activity we already had returning in the API.
     </div>
 </div>